33mestre/java_base/docs/site/sognisport/com.sognisport.application.dto/index.md

 # Package-level declarations

 [JVM]\
-This package contains the Data Transfer Objects (DTOs) used to transfer data between the layers of the Sognisport application.
+This package contains the Data Transfer Objects (DTOs) used to transfer data between the layers of the application.

 ## Types